thebigtower

 On 9 July 1966, Black Hill began transmitting BBC2 and as such became the first transmitter in Scotland to broadcast UHF.
 With a high mast capable of supporting UHF aerials and a site with plenty of ground for expansion, Black Hill was an obvious choice for UHF compared to the BBC Kirk o'Shotts site.

-UHF transmission for BBC1 and ITV commenced from Black Hill on 13 December 1969, the station falling within the second group of transmitters to have these services upgraded to 625-line colour.
 From the same date, the ITA Colour Control Room (CCR) for Central Scotland came into operation at Black Hill.
-This continued until 1981, when the site followed Croydon, Emley Moor and St Hilary in becoming the base of one of four IBA Regional Operation Centres (ROCs) built to replace the original fourteen Colour Control Rooms.
-The Black Hill ROC was responsible for monitoring IBA transmitters across the whole of Scotland and Northern Ireland, thereby absorbing the CCRs at Durris and Black Mountain.
+This continued until 1981, when the station followed Croydon, Emley Moor and St Hilary in becoming the base of one of the four IBA Regional Operation Centres (ROCs) built to replace the original fourteen Colour Control Rooms.
+The Black Hill ROC was responsible for monitoring IBA transmitters across the whole of Scotland and Northern Ireland, thereby absorbing the CCRs at both Durris and Black Mountain.

 Later on, the BBC moved their equivalent Monitoring and Information Centre (MIC) from Kirk o'Shotts to Black Hill, resulting in the construction of an additional operations complex near the mast base.